What is IELTS?

-The International English Language Testing System (IELTS) is the world’s most popular high-stakes English language proficiency test for study, work and migration, with more than three million tests taken in the past year.
-IELTS results are recognised by more than 10,000 organisations, including educational institutions, employers, professional associations and governments, in 140 countries around the world.
+The International English Language Testing System (IELTS) is the world’s most popular high-stakes English language proficiency test for study, work and migration, with more than 3.5 million tests taken in the past year.
+IELTS results are recognised by more than 11,000 organisations, including educational institutions, employers, professional associations and governments, in over 140 countries around the world.
 IELTS test content is developed by an international team of experts and undergoes extensive research to ensure the test remains fair and unbiased for any candidate regardless of nationality, background, gender, lifestyle or location.
 You can take IELTS Academic or IELTS General Training, depending on the organisation you are applying to and your plans for the future.

 IELTS is a test of all four language skills: listening, reading, writing and speaking.
 You will take the Listening, Reading and Writing tests all on the same day one after the other, with no breaks in between.
 Depending on your test centre, your Speaking test may be on the same day as the other three tests or up to seven days before or after that.
 The total test time is under three hours.